HarvWilson/odin-recipes/README.md

 # odin-recipes
-Repo for odin recipe website.
+Odin recipe website.
+A simple website for food recipes.
+Will have displayed upon completion of project basic proficiency in HTML.